ThorstenSuckow/funkionsprinzipien-und-anwendung-kuenstlicher-intelligenz-in-der-medizin/sketches/das-neuron/index.md

-These four properties of the action potential— initiation threshold, all-or-none nature, conduction without decrement, and refractory period [KSJ+13, S. 149]
+These four properties of the action Potenzial— initiation threshold, all-or-none nature, conduction without decrement, and refractory period [KSJ+13, S. 149]